 Yet, there is one little thing I miss on the site - a credible search based on the date, which would keep it simple for you to look for fresh materials.

 Another photo database is Pexels, where nicely tagged and searchable photos are hand-picked and added on a daily basis.

 All of the high quality and completely free stock photos are licensed under the Pexels license, which allows you again to use and edit them in any way you like to promote your product.

-The categories are sorted out after popularity or popular searches and the layout of website and downloading works almost the same as on Unsplash, which makes it a really nice alternative to work with.
+You can switch between categories of Trending and New or pursue a custom key word search.
+Additional options include following Popular searches or even sorting the Photos by Color.
+The layout of website and downloading works almost the same as on Unsplash, which makes it a really nice alternative to work with.

 I appreciate the possibility of sorting out searched photos which were added during the last month.
 Plus, they also run a free video section, where you can download work made by talented filmmakers.

 Pixabay consists of a vibrant community of creatives, sharing massive amounts of work.
 The website curates a collection of over 1 million photos, videos and also over 200 thousand vectors and illustrations, all under one roof.

 All contents are released under the Pixabay License, which makes them safe to use without asking for permission or giving credit to the artist, ready to be modified or distributed.
 In contrast to previously mentioned photo banks, you can stumble upon royalty photos.
 The depicted content may still be protected by trademarks, publicity or privacy rights.